-Looking for a sled dog tour?
-Why not visit one that has run the Iditarod!
-Here is a listing of Iditarod mushers that provide mushing tours in Alaska.
+Want to support local businesses?
+Why not visit one that supports the Iditarod!
+Here is a listing of mushing tours and kennels to visit throughout the state.
 Each business is listed by the closest city/town they are located near.
-Enjoy your visit with these wonderful mushers and their exceptional canine athletes.
+Enjoy your visit!

 Iditarod race year(s): 2021 rookie

 Go dog sledding year round with Alaska Mushing School, three-time Best of Alaska award winner.
 Enjoy a ride behind a championship sled dog team or learn to mush yourself.
 Learn about the sled dog lifestyle and cuddle husky puppies.
 All warm gear provided, shuttle optional, group, and custom tours available.
 Call us today at (907) 793-0647 or email at firstname.lastname@example.org.

 Iditarod race year(s): 1980,1981, 1986-2021